 The Cuban Convertible Peso (CUC) is used for most things considered “luxury” in Cuba such as restaurant meals, accommodation, booze, groceries in a store, or any sort of consumer product good that may have made its way to the isolated nation.
 CUCs are the currency you will primarily use when traveling to Cuba.

 The National Peso (CUP), is primarily used by Cuban residents, as it is the currency of choice at local markets, street food stands, and other locally-oriented services.
 There’s not much you’ll need to buy in CUPs.
 But, if so, many places will accept the other currency, CUCs, and will gladly convert them for you.

 The CUPs are worth 1/24 of a CUC, so don’t confuse the two.
 Always make sure you receive your change back in CUCs.
 It’s very easy to distinguish the two.
 CUCs have monuments depicted on them while CUPs have the faces of some of Cuba’s national heroes.
 You want the bills with the monuments, CUCs.
 Use this pneumonic device to help you remember: It takes 24 men (CUPs) to build a monument (CUC).

 Why You Should Change Dollars to Euros Before You Go

 At the time of writing, Cuba is still enforcing a 10% tax on US dollars that are changed into CUCs.
-Cuba has recently signaled that they will be doing away with this exchange tax, which is great news for American travelers.
-But as of today, this tax is still in place.
+In March 2016, Cuba signaled that they will be doing away with this exchange tax, which is great news for American travelers.
+But as of our last update to this article, the 10% tax on US dollars is still very much in place.